Meet the caring staff at Monarch Preschool.

 Vanessa Collett — Director and Caterpillar Teacher

-As a mother with kids in college, high school and preschool I understand the importance of those brought into your children’s lives and am honored to be one of those people.
+As a mother with kids in college, high school, and elementary school, I understand the significance of the people you choose to bring into your children’s lives and am honored to be one of those people.
 It is a gift in my life to work alongside families to give our children a healthy foundation for the people they will become and the bright futures ahead of them.

 I earned my B.S. degree in Human and Family Development and spent time working in both public and Montessori schools, as well as working with teen moms.
 These varying and rewarding experiences have brought me full circle to this amazing little school where I continue to find joy, adventure, and purpose every day.